 Consequentially there came a marked departure from the practice of awarding levels only at the end of a key stage, and they came to be awarded to pupils far more frequently, notably at the end of each project or piece of work.
-Indeed, so widespread did the usage frequency increase that holistic level statements, as outlined in the example above, become inadequate to show fine-grained progression of the sort that it was believed “Ofsted wanted,” and so an entirely spurious set of sub-levels was introduced.
-This subdivided the extant level statements into what, it must be said, was an entirely ad hoc system more or less invented and reinvented in each school, of what came to known as “sub-levels.”
-These were (and in some cases still are) ubiquitous, their utilization coming to be a regular and common part of teaching and learning encounters (Fautley, 2012).
-The reason that these sub-levels were and are a problem is to do with enactment of policy at a local level, the resultant classroom practice which ensued, and misunderstandings of what teaching and learning in generalist music education look and, importantly, sound like.
+Indeed, so widespread did the usage frequency increase that holistic level statements, as outlined in the example above, become inadequate to show fine-grained progression of the sort that it was believed “Ofsted wanted,” and so an entirely spurious set of sublevels was introduced.
+This subdivided the extant level statements into what, it must be said, was an entirely ad hoc system more or less invented and reinvented in each school, of what came to known as “sublevels.”
+These were (and in some cases still are) ubiquitous, their use coming to be a regular and common part of teaching and learning encounters (Fautley, 2012).
+The reason that these sublevels were and are a problem is to do with enactment of policy at a local level, the resultant classroom practice that ensued, and misunderstandings of what teaching and learning in generalist music education look and, importantly, sound like.

 As I have shown, the level statements themselves were designed and written as holistic and overarching comments on overall musical attainment.
-Sub-dividing them was done to show either progression through the levels, or to produce rewritten atomized statements of musical progression, both of which are a long way from the original intention of the authors of the levels.
+Subdividing them was done to show either progression through the levels or to produce rewritten atomized statements of musical progression, both of which are a long way from the original intention of the authors of the levels.
 As sublevels had no origin in statute, interpretation of what they meant, and how they should be written, was very much left to the individual whimsy of schools.
-Indeed, such was the variation in practice that even the number of sublevels was not standardised!
-Although over time most schools opted for three, usually labelled a, b, c, giving level markings such as 4b, 5c, etc. In some school, though, tenths of a level were used, giving a decimal grade, 4.4, 5.1, and so on, whilst a few schools used a percentage, somehow dividing the levels into hundredths, giving marks of 4.45 percent, 5.17 percent.
+Indeed, such was the variation in practice that even the number of sublevels was not standardized!
+Although over time most schools opted for three, usually labeled a, b, and c, giving level markings such as 4b, 5c, and so forth.
+In some schools, though, tenths of a level were used, giving a decimal grade, 4.4, 5.1, and so on, while a few schools used a percentage, somehow dividing the levels into hundredths, giving marks of 4.45%, 5.17%, and so forth.
 Confusion was rife, and this was amplified by the fact that very few schools undertook any form of standardization of their sublevels with other institutions.

 Progress, Progression, Attainment

 Those from other countries who look in on the English system of assessment in classroom music education are often confused by the way in which English schools have a somewhat idiosyncratic notion with regard to what progress and progression entail.
 Indeed, these two words have come to have related, but strangely discontiguous meanings.
-Progress is operationalized as the speed at which attainment points are met, whereas progression is often viewed as the ways in which learners move through programmes of study, or schemes of learning.
+“Progress” is operationalized as the speed at which attainment points are met, whereas “progression” is often viewed as the ways in which learners move through programs of study, or schemes of learning.
 Again, this is largely due to the way in which schools have interpreted Ofsted utterances.
 In 2014, Ofsted wrote to all schools saying that they would henceforth be looking at pupil work to ascertain what progress had been made.
-This caused a flurry of worry amongst schools, as suddenly a focus on progression became the order of the day.
-This has had the interesting and unintended consequence of schools moving their attention away from attainment, and onto progression.
+This caused a flurry of worry among schools, as suddenly a focus on progression became the order of the day.
+This has had the interesting and unintended consequence of schools moving their attention away from attainment and onto progression.
 As one teacher remarked in an interview:

 Teacher: My school aren’t so bothered about attainment any more, it’s only progress they are interested in